Heart - Instructions for Authors

 Heart will publish selected eLetters in the print journal alongside the authors' responses.

-Up to 4 references, with reference 1 being the Heart paper to which the letter refers.
+References: up to 4, with reference 1 being the Heart paper to which the letter refers.

 The BMJ Publishing Group journals are willing to consider publishing supplements to regular issues.
 Supplement proposals may be made at the request of: